 Non-EU/EEA/Swiss family members

-Family members who have lived in France with their relative have the same rights to permanent residence after five years but the permanent residence card is obligatory rather than optional.
-You must apply for this two months before your carte de sejour expires.
+Family members who have lived in France with their relative have the same rights to permanent residence after five years, but the permanent residence card is obligatory rather than optional.
+You must apply for this two months before your carte de sejour expires, and you must meet the same requirements as when you first applied for a resident permit (proof of family ties etc.).
 You retain this permit even after divorce or the death of your EU spouse.

 For more information: